2025linw/clearlist-app/README.md

 # Todo List Application

+Todo List application that supports both web UI and mobile UIs.

-This project is meant to explore creating backend web servers in Rust and how to use React Native to create an UI frontend for variety of devices
+This project was used to explore and learn Rust offerings for backend web servers and React Native for the frontend to support variety of platforms.

 The backend utilizes: